cartesi/docs/docs/machine/blockchain/intro.md

 ---
 title: Introduction
-tags: [blockchain, maintain, machine, low-level developer]
+tags: [maintain, machine, low-level developer]
 ---

 This section describes Cartesi Machines from the perspective of the blockchain.